itsgreggreg/elixir_quick_reference/README.md

 end
 ```

 Inside of the defining module, functions may be called by name.
 Outside they must be called with the defining Module's name and a `.`.
-Eg: `IO.puts()`i
+Eg: `IO.puts()`
 ```elixir
 defmodule MyModule do
   def function1 do